Dual relations between line congruences in $\mathbb{R}^3$ and surfaces in $\mathbb{R}^4$: Duality between line congruences in and surfaces in

-where $H$ and $T$ are bilinear forms and $\nabla$ a torsion-free connection on $M$.
-The bilinear form $H$ is called the {\it affine metric} with respect to $\Phi$.
-The conformal class of $H$ does not depend on $\Phi$ (\cite{Nomizu2}), and thus non-degeneracy and also positiveness of $H$ are independent of the choice of $\Phi$.
-We shall assume non-degeneracy of $H$ throughout the paper, which geome\-trically means that if we locally project radially $F(M)$ to an affine hyperplane of $\R^{n+2}$, we obtain a non-degenerate hypersurface, i.e., a hypersurface with non-degenerate euclidean second fundamental form.
-We can also write
+where $H$ and $T$ are bilinear forms and $\nabla$ a torsion-free connection on $U$.
+The bilinear form $H$ is called the affine metric with respect to $\Phi$.
+The conformal class of $H$ does not depend on $\Phi$, and thus non-degeneracy and also positiveness of $H$ are independent of the choice of $\Phi$.
+We shall assume non-degeneracy of $H$ throughout the paper.
+We also write